mann1mal/ocp-on-aws-content/README.md

 student_count: ##this is the number of instances you'd like to deploy for the workshop
 student_start_count: ##this is the number which the student count starts (if 1, student-1 is first)
 ```

+3b.
+If building this in your own account:

+TBD

 4. Source the `oregon.pem` or `tokyo.pem` ssh key, depending on where the workshop is launched.
 The ansible scripts that launch the lab need to be able to ssh into the instances to configure services:
 ```